biocommons/hgvs/doc/key_concepts.rst

   :class:`hgvs.variantmapper.VariantMapper`

      The VariantMapper uses
-     :class:`hgvs.transcriptmapper.TranscriptMapper` to provide g<->r,
+     :class:`hgvs.alignmentmapper.AlignmentMapper` to provide g<->r,
      r<->c, g<->c, and c->p transformations for
      :class:`SequenceVariant` objects.
-As with the TranscriptMapper,
+As with the AlignmentMapper,
      it must be instantiated with an appropriate transcript, reference, and alignment method.